redis/redis-py-entraid/README.md

 ### Create cache and grant access

-Create an Azure Cache for Redis instance and grant your service principal access:
+Create a Redis cache in Azure and grant your service principal access:

-1. Create the cache and wait until it was created successfully
+1. Create a cache resource and wait until it was created successfully
 2. Navigate to `Settings/Authentication`
-3. Enable Entra ID authentication
+3. If needed, enable Entra ID authentication
-4. Assign your service principal with the role `Data Owner` to the cache
+4. Assign your previously created service principal to the cache

-You can find further details in the [Azure Cache for Redis documentation](https://learn.microsoft.com/en-us/azure/azure-cache-for-redis/cache-azure-active-directory-for-authentication).
+Further details are available in the [AMR](https://learn.microsoft.com/en-us/azure/azure-cache-for-redis/managed-redis/managed-redis-entra-for-authentication) or [ACR](https://learn.microsoft.com/en-us/azure/azure-cache-for-redis/cache-azure-active-directory-for-authentication) documentation.

 ### Install the Entra ID package